dmfrodrigues/feup-plog-tp1/README.md

 It firstly evaluates if the player has any valid moves left, by using predicate `has_valid_moves(+Board, +Player)` (finds the first valid move).

-It then goes on to check if the player successfully connected opposite sides of the board with a bridge of his/her color, by using a Depth-First Search algorithm `dfs(+Board, +Player, +Stack, +Visited, -Ret)` which takes as arguments the Board, the Player presumed to have won, the DFS stack so far (is initialized with all cells of a board side), the Visited nodes (starts empty) and returns the cells that can be reached by using cells controlled by the Player in the given Board.
-Then it is checked if any cell of the opposite side are in the reachable cells Ret.
+It then goes on to check if the player successfully connected opposite sides of the board with a bridge of his/her color, by using a Depth-First Search algorithm `dfs(+Board, +Player, +Stack, +Visited, -Ret)` which takes as arguments the Board, the Player presumed to have won, the DFS stack so far (is initialized with all cells of a board side), the Visited nodes (starts empty) and stops when one of the nodes in Ret is visited (initialized with the cells of the opposite side).

 ### Board evaluation